 The behavior of each image is controlled by its WISHBONE Base Address (W_BA1 - W_BA5), WISHBONE Translation Address (W_TA1 - W_TA5), WISHBONE Image Control (W_IMG_CTRL1 - W_IMG_CTRL5) and WISHBONE Address Mask (W_AM1 - W_AM5) registers.
 Statuses, errors, and interrupts for each image are recorded in the Status registers of an image described later in this document.
 The WISHBONE slave module claims the cycle initiated by the master on the WISHBONE bus if one of the WISHBONE images is selected and enabled.
 An image is enabled if the IMG_EN bit of its W_AM register is set to 1.
 An image is selected when the address provided during the initial cycle on the WISHBONE bus falls into the range of that image.
 The range is determined by values of W_BA and W_AM registers.
 Each image can represent 4KB to 2GB of PCI address space.
-Whether an image is mapped to memory or I/O space is determined by the address space-mapping bit (ASM) of the image's W_BAn register.
-If this bit is 0, the image maps to memory space, otherwise to I/O space.
+Whether an image is mapped to memory or I/O space is determined by the address space, otherwise to I/0 space.